 Experimental device

-The aim of the study was to investigate the effect of a biopesticide on cowpea growth and yield in the two (02) localities mentioned above.
-In each case, only the biopesticide was studied, leading to the choice of a complete block design with 3 replications.
+The aim of the study was to investigate the effect of a biopesticide on cowpea growth and yield at two localations mentioned above.
+In each case, only the biopesticide was studied, leading to the choice of a complete block design with three replications.

-Each experimental unit (EU) has a surface area of 5m x 5m, i.e. 25 m2.
-There are 4 RUs per block (Figure 2), separated by 1 m.
-Each block therefore has an area of 115 m2.
+Each experimental unit (EU) has an area of 5m x 5m.
+There were 4 RUs per block (Figure 2), separated by 1 m.
+Each block therefore, has an area of 115 m2.
 As a result, 115 m2 were requisitioned in each locality.
-Each block is made up of a single variety, the biopesticide treatment (3 experimental units) and the PACHA 25 EC treatment (1 experimental unit, control).
+Each block wass made up of a single variety, the biopesticide treatment (3 experimental units) and the PACHA 25 EC treatment (1 experimental unit, control).

-The seedlings were sown on 07 and 15 August 2021 (Fekem variety) and 18 July and 11 August 2022 (Lori variety) respectively in the localities of Moutourwa and Guidiguis with 2 to 3 seeds per plot and a sowing density of 0.80m x 0.40m.
+The seedlings were sown on 07 and 15 August, 2021 (Fekem variety) and 18 July and 11 August 2022 (Lori variety), respectively in the localities of Moutourwa and Guidiguis with 2 to 3 seeds per plot and a sowing density of 0.80m x 0.40m.

 Figure 2 : Experimental set-up